lazuee/css-snippets/discord/channel-list/README.md

 ## Sidebar Channel List

-> Show Icon's ONLY on the sidebar when is not focused, back to original when it's focused.
+> Displays an icon only when it is not active, and reverts to its original state when it becomes active.

 ### Variables
+#### Default state
+- `--sidebar-channel-type` : specifies the type of the channel list, either `hover` or `focus`.

-- `--channel-list-width`: The default width of the sidebar.
+- `--sidebar-channel-width`: sets the default width of the channel list.
+- `--sidebar-channel-transition`: defines the default transition duration for the channel list.
+- `--sidebar-channel-icon-size`: sets the default size of the channel icon.
+#### Active state
-- `--channel-list-focused-width`: The width of the sidebar when it is focused.
+- `--sidebar-channel-active-width`: sets the width of the channel list when it is active.
-- `--channel-list-transition`: The default transition duration for the sidebar.
-- `--channel-list-focused-transition`: The transition duration for the sidebar when it is focused.
+- `--sidebar-channel-active-transition`: defines the transition duration for the channel list when it is active.

 ### Preview